 Analysis of interactions in effective elementary schools through participation in and exploration of curriculum, teaching and learning roles.
 Field experience.
-Offered every year.
-3 credits.
-Fieldwork: 10 hrs.

 ED 286 Assessment of Development and Learning of Typical and Atypical Children

 Prerequisites: PS 210, ED 160, ED 206, ED 211